An absolute Kiwi classic and such a delicious family friendly dinner! This mince and cheese pie recipe will be your new favourite.

 The mince filling is packed full of flavour - browned mince featuring a pretty good list of ingredients, but all essential to making this the most delicious pie filling out there.
 I've also added a carrot in there to up the veggie content of the pie - feel free to leave this out if you are going for more of a petrol station pie!

 Add the filling, top with plenty of cheese - I just used slices of the block we had in the fridge, so use your favourite.
+You can also use a cheese or bechamel sauce here like the one I use in my lasagne instead which is also delicious!

 Pop the lid on top, prick a few holes in with a fork and brush with an egg wash and then bake for about 40 minutes or until the pastry is golden brown and cooked all the way through.

-We love serving this pie for dinner with mashed potato and peas but they would also make perfect mini pies made in muffin tins - just bake them for a little bit less time.
+You can also make this into mini pies in a muffin tin - just bake them for a little bit less time.

 Mince and Cheese Pie